ESB-Git/IntuneWin/README.md

 ## Packages

-The `.intunewin` files are published in GitHub Releases.
+The `.intunewin` and `Source Code` files are published in GitHub Releases.

 ## Applications